 • Net result: $3,350 value or 5.6 cents/point

-This beats cash back because a 2% card would have only earned $60 on the $3,000 of spending needed to acquire those points.
-The key is finding a high-value redemption by using airline partners.
-The value of each points and miles program can be found in my guide How much are points and miles worth?
+This beats cash back because a 2% card would have only earned $60 on the $3,000 of spending needed for those points.
+The key is finding a high-value redemption via the Citi Travel portal or by transferring to airline partners.
+Terms Apply to all offers.

 Common Case (Cash Back)